-5.1.17.1 FDP_ACC.2.1 The TSF shall enforce the assignment: Discretionary Access Control Policy (DAC)] on [assignment: list of subjects] acting on the behalf of users, [assignment: list of named objects] and all operations among subjects and objects covered by the SFP [DAC policy].

-Application Note: For most systems there is only one type of subject, usually called a process or task, which needs to be specified in the ST.
+5.1.17.1 FDP_ACC.2.1 The TSF shall enforce the [assignment: Discretionary Access Control (DAC) as the access control SFP] on [assignment: list of subjects and objects] and all operations among subjects and objects covered by the access control SFP.
+Application Note: For most systems there is only one type of subject, usually called a process or task, that needs to be specified in the ST.

-Named objects are those objects that are used to share information among subjects acting on the behalf of different users and for which access to the object can be specified by a name or other identity.
+Named objects are used to share information among subjects acting on the behalf of different users and for which access to the object can be specified by a name or other identity.
 Any object that meets this criterion but is not controlled by the DAC policy must be justified.

 The list of operations covers all operations between the above two lists.
 It may consist of a sublist for each subject-named object pair.
-Each operation needs to specify which type of access right is needed to perform the operation; for example read access or write access.
+Each operation must specify which type of access right is needed to perform the operation (for example, read access or write access).

-5.1.17.2 FDP_ACC.2.2 The TSF shall ensure that all operations between any subject in the TSC and any object within the TSC are covered by an access control SFP
+5.1.17.2 FDP_ACC.2.2 The TSF shall ensure that all operations between any subject in the TSC and any object within the TSC are covered by an access control SFP.

+5.1.18 FDP_ACF.1 Security attribute based access control
-- 5.1.18 FDP_ACF.1 Security attribute based access control - 5.1.18.1 FDP_ACF.1.1 The TSF shall enforce the [assignment: Discretionary Access Control Policy] to objects based on [assignment: the following:] - The user identity and group membership(s) associated with a subject; and - The following access control attributes associated with an object:

-[assignment: List access control attributes.
-The attributes must provide permission attributes with:

-1. the ability to associate allowed or denied operations with one or more user identities;

-- 2. the ability to associate allowed or denied operations with one or more group identities; and - 3. defaults for allowed or denied operations].

-5.1.18.2 FDP_ACF.1.2 The TSF shall enforce the following rules to determine if an operation among controlled subjects and controlled objects is allowed: [assignment: a set of rules specifying the Mandatory Access Control policy, where:

-- (a) For each operation there shall be a rule, or rules, that use the permission attributes where the user identity of the subject matches a user identity specified in the access control attributes of the object; - (b) For each operation there shall be a rule, or rules, that use the permission attributes where the group membership of the subject matches a group identity specified in the access control attributes of the object; and - (c) For each operation there shall be a rule, or rules, which use the default permission attributes specified in the access control attributes of the object when neither a user identity nor group identity matches.]
+- 5.1.18.1 FDP_ACF.1.1 The TSF shall enforce the [assignment: Discretionary Access Control Policy] to objects based on [assignment: the following: - (a) The user identity and group membership(s) associated with a subject; and - (b) List access control attributes.
+The attributes must provide permission attributes with: - 1. the ability to associate allowed or denied operations with one or more user identities; - 2. the ability to associate allowed or denied operations with one or more group identities; and - 3. defaults for allowed or denied operations]. - 5.1.18.2 FDP_ACF.1.2 The TSF shall enforce the following rules to determine if an operation among controlled subjects and controlled objects is allowed: [assignment: a set of rules specifying the Mandatory Access Control policy, where: - (a) For each operation there shall be a rule, or rules, that use the permission attributes where the user identity of the subject matches a user identity specified in the access control attributes of the object; - (b) For each operation there shall be a rule, or rules, that use the permission attributes where the group membership of the subject matches a group identity specified in the access control attributes of the object; and

+(c) For each operation there shall be a rule, or rules, which use the default permission attributes specified in the access control attributes of the object when neither a user identity nor group identity matches].

-Application Note: A TOE that conforms to this PP is required to implement a MAC policy, but the rules that govern the policy may vary between TOEs; those rules need to be specified in the ST. In completing the rule assignment above, the resulting mechanism must be able to specify access rules that apply to at least any single user.
+Application Note: ATOE that conforms to this PP is required to implement a MAC policy, but the rules that govern the policy may vary between TOEs.
+Those rules must be specified in the ST. In completing the rule assignment above, the resulting mechanism must be able to specify access rules that apply to at least any single user.
 This single user may have a special status such as the owner of the object.
 The mechanism must also support specifying access to the membership of at least any single group.
-Conformant implementations include self/ group/ public controls and access control lists.
+Conformant implementations include self/group/public controls and access control lists.

-A MAC policy may cover rules on accessing public objects; i.e., objects which are readable to all authorized users, but which can only be altered by the TSF or authorized administrators.
+A MAC policy may cover rules on accessing public objects (i.e., objects that are readable to all authorized users but can only be altered by the TSF or authorized administrators).
 Specification of these rules should be covered under FDP_ACF.1.3 and FDP_ACF.1.4.